PardeepSB/GPSmapBikeSecuirity/README.md

 1. Run `pip install flask` and `pip install socket` to install flask and socket modules

-2. Turn on Locally Hosted Webserver
+2. Turn on Locally Hosted Webserver<br />
 	In terminal, navigate to directory containing files and run the following commands:
 	* `set FLASK_APP=main.py`
 	* `set FLASK_DEBUG=1`